csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

-We will add this to our Xcode project by dragging and dropping it into our project's main folder, making sure to select _Copy items if needed_ &nbsp;and to add it to our main target.
+We will add this to our Xcode project by dragging and dropping it into our project's main folder, making sure to select _Copy items if needed_ and to add it to our main target.

 In order to play this _.csd_ file, we must first create an instance of the CsoundObj class.
 We can do this by creating a property of our class as